zooniverse/panoptes-javascript-client/documentation.md

 #### Resource.listen(function)

-Start listening to a resource for changes.
+Start listening to a resource for changes, and call `function` on change.

 ``` javascript
 apiClient.type('subjects').get('1')